ARM-software/lisa/doc/source/quickstart.rst

 In addition to the base Python 2.7 install, you will also need to have ``pip`` (Python's package manager) installed as well.
 This is usually a separate package.

+.. note:: For Linux, SSH is also required.

-Once you have the pre-requisites and a tarball with the workload automation package, you can install it with pip::
+Once you have the prerequisites and a tarball with the workload automation package, you can install it with pip::

-        sudo pip install wlauto-2.2.0dev.tar.gz
+        sudo pip install wlauto-$versiondev.tar.gz

+Where $version is the current version of WA.

+.. note:: If you downloaded the Workload Automation source code from GitHub, open
+          the README.rst file to start the setup process.
+A wlauto tarball will be created under the dist directory once the process is complete.

-This will install Workload Automation on your system, along with the Python packages it depends on.
+This will install Workload Automation on your system, along with other dependencies.

 (Optional) Verify installation
 -------------------------------